 Did you get similar ideas?
 Do you agree with these points, or not?
 What about you?
 Do you watch broadcast TV, streaming services, or both?
 Which is better for you, and why?
+Practice these phrases to talk about TV in English.
 Pause the video and try to answer these questions with at least three full sentences.
 Take your time, and practise your answer several times, until you can speak fluently.
 Could you do it?
 Great!
 Let’s move on.

 3. How to Describe a TV Show

 Olivier: What kind of thing do you watch?